 Earning your Master Degree in Nursing can position you to enter several different specialty areas.
 The biggest difference between an undergraduate degree and a graduate degree in nursing is the skill level achieved.
 Nurses holding a graduate degree have received more intensive and specialized training and have a deeper base of knowledge than nurses with an undergraduate degree.
 This generally leads to greater job responsibilities and higher salaries.

 Types of Nursing Specialties Graduate Programs: Online or On-Campus?

-Since there are several areas of Nursing Specialties to choose from, it’s important to first narrow down your nursing specialty of choice.
+Keep in mind that since there are several areas of Nursing Specialties Graduate programs to choose from, it’s important to first narrow down your nursing specialty of choice.
 If you enjoy working with children, you’ll want to focus on pediatrics programs.
 If you like working with the aging population, gerontology will be of greater interest to you.
 Or if your interests are rooted in mental health, a graduate program for psychiatric nurse practitioners may work best for you.
 A hot new field would be found with forensic nursing programs including masters in forensic nursing and other forensic nursing degrees & schools.

 FUN FACT: Nurse anesthetists, nurse midwives, and nurse practitioners, also referred to as advanced practice registered nurses (APRNs), must earn at least a master’s degree in one of the specialty roles.
 APRNs must also be licensed registered nurses in their state and pass a national certification exam.[i]

 GradSchools.com has easy to use search tools to help you find the program level and format that aligns with your goals.
 You have the option of conducting a location search to choose a Nursing Specialties graduate program in a different city, state or country, challenging yourself with a new culture and new knowledge.
 This is a great way to find Graduate nursing schools in general, and you can request information from that school directly from the site.